peterhoward42/vue-learning/README.md

         *  Try example
         *  Maybe ditch lib module completely or use somehow?

-    o revert to function literals using => notation, pref using expression syntax where poss
+    * revert to function literals using => notation, pref using expression syntax where poss o  Switch back to bootstrap

+o  Migrate the state management just introduced into VueX
+    *  Augment study notes
+    o  Do it
+        o  What state shall I do with it? o  Don't use async yet - leave that in vue-land o  Get it to work
-o  Migrate the state management just introduced into VueX o  Move the rest of the state into VueX o  Upgrade to async fetch of data and show spinner o  Upgrade UX to that of postcode finder o  Try out the build/deploy suggestions. o  Go back to my notes and the user guide to see what big thigs I've missed.
+    o  Consider benefit of moving async behaviour to store o  Maybe first have state for fetching to make state change during async fetch lifecycle o  Move the rest of the state into VueX o  Go back to my notes and the user guide to see what big thigs I've missed. o  Routes?
-    o  Prop validation specification
-    o  Routes?
     o  What about lodash or underscore, and express?